taylor griffith t KG9 NwHf0 unsplash

 Not to mention the goodies floating around in the standing tank on the back of the toilet.

-Keep in mind that many essential oils are actually extremely toxic, especially to pets!
-Adding “Thieves” or whatever essential oil (that seems safe and natural) to try and disinfect things may actually do more harm than good.
+Keep in mind that many essential oils are extremely toxic, especially to pets!
+Adding “Thieves” or whatever essential oil (that seems safe and natural) to try and disinfect things may do more harm than good.

 crop person cleaning toilet rim with sponge